John Mellencamp: Politics and activism

 Mellencamp performed "Small Town" at a Barack Obama rally in Evansville, Indiana on April 22, the night of the 2008 Pennsylvania Democratic presidential primary.
-Mellencamp also performed "Our Country" at a rally for Hillary Clinton in Indianapolis, Indiana, on May 3, 2008, although he never came out in support of either Obama or Clinton during the primaries.
-"Neither candidate is as liberal as he would prefer, but he's happy to contribute what he can", Merlis said.
+Mellencamp also performed "Our Country" at a rally for Hillary Clinton in Indianapolis, Indiana, on May 3, 2008.
+However, he never came out in support of either Obama or Clinton during the primaries.
+"Neither candidate is as liberal as he would prefer, but he's happy to contribute what he can," Merlis said.

 On January 18, 2009, Mellencamp performed "Pink Houses" at We Are One: The Obama Inaugural Celebration at the Lincoln Memorial.

+Mellencamp supports same-sex marriage.
 In 2010, Mellencamp's music was used by the National Organization for Marriage at events opposing same-sex marriage.
-In response, Mellencamp instructed Merlis to pen a letter to NOM stating "that Mr. Mellencamp's views on same sex marriage and equal rights for people of all sexual orientations are at odds with NOM's stated agenda" and requesting that NOM "find music from a source more in harmony with your views than Mr. Mellencamp in the future."
+In response, Mellencamp instructed Merlis to pen a letter to NOM stating "that Mr. Mellencamp's views on same-sex marriage and equal rights for people of all sexual orientations are at odds with NOM's stated agenda" and requesting that NOM "find music from a source more in harmony with your views than Mr. Mellencamp in the future."

-Mellencamp supported the Michael Bloomberg 2020 presidential campaign by taping a Michael Bloomberg 2020 campaign ad that featured Mellencamp singing "Small Town".
+Mellencamp supported the Michael Bloomberg 2020 presidential campaign by taping a Michael Bloomberg 2020 campaign ad that featured Mellencamp singing "Small Town."

 In August 2020, Mellencamp released "A Pawn in the White Man's Game" to his website along with a video to YouTube.
-The song was a re-working of the 1964 Bob Dylan song "Only a Pawn in Their Game" that reflected on the killing of Civil Rights activist Medger Evers.
+The song was a re-working of the 1964 Bob Dylan song "Only a Pawn in Their Game" that reflected on the killing of Civil Rights activist Medgar Evers.
 Mellencamp's version featured new lyrics that reflected the racial conflicts in the U.S. in the wake of the murder of George Floyd while in custody of Minneapolis police officers.
-The video, which included a warning that it might be seen as "inappropriate for some viewers", featured footage of protesters and police clashing violently in 2020 and 1968.
-YouTube eventually removed the video claiming it violated their community guidelines.
-Along with the song and video Mellencamp released the statement that read "For my entire life I have seen the mistreatment of minorities in our country.
+The video, which included a warning that it might be seen as "inappropriate for some viewers," featured footage of protesters and police clashing violently in 2020 and 1968.
+YouTube eventually removed the video, claiming it violated their community guidelines.
+Along with the song and video, Mellencamp released the statement, "For my entire life I have seen the mistreatment of minorities in our country.
 We have gone too far with the shameful killing and genocide…from the Native Americans to where we find ourselves today.
-In my own way I have tried to address these issues in song."
+In my own way, I have tried to address these issues in song."